mbattifarano/pytest-experiments/README.rst

 However, we are not only interested in returning probabilities, we also want our model to return good predictions (e.g. the predictions have high accuracy and high fairness).
-We might have some conrete expectations about these metrics: for example we may wish to reject any result that has metrics strictly worse than some baseline, but it is not easy or meaningful to specify a criterion based on the accuracy and fairness values for when we should stop developing
+We might have some concrete expectations about these metrics: for example we may wish to reject any result that has metrics strictly worse than some baseline, but it is not easy or meaningful to specify a criterion based on the accuracy and fairness values for when we should stop developing